Topan is being cared for at BOS Nyaru Menteng. She weighed only 3.5 lbs. when she was rescued and is getting bigger every day!

 BOS Nyaru Menteng

-The BOS Nyaru Menteng Orangutan Rescue Center was founded in 1999 by Lone Droscher Nielsen and today it is home to around 450 orphaned and displaced orangutans.
-The center is based just outside the city of Palangka Raya in the Province of Central Kalimantan in Indonesian Borneo, and since its humble beginnings has grown into...
+The BOS Nyaru Menteng Orangutan Rescue Center was founded in 1999 by Lone Droscher Nielsen (who is now retired) and is managed by the Borneo Orangutan Survival Foundation.
+It is home to around 450 orphaned and displaced orangutans.
+Nyare Menteng is located just outside the capital city of Palangka Raya in the Province of Central...

 Orangutan Outreach is enormously pleased to be working with International Animal Rescue (IAR) in West Kalimantan, Indonesian Borneo.
 As Orangutan Outreach continues to grow as an organization we are constantly looking for ways to better help the orangutans.
 While Borneo Orangutan Survival (BOS) continues to do phenomenal work rescuing, rehabilitating and releasing orangutans at the...